 Dr Will Tosh and a panel of thinkers and writers explore fear in 2020 in this timely conversation.
 Shakespeare’s fears were not our own, but his society had its own dread of pandemics, political earthquakes and economic recessions.
-Our panellists including Professor Bridget Escolme (Professor of Theatre and Performance Queen Mary University of London) and Stella Kanu (Executive Director at LIFT) will ask how Shakespeare coped with – and built upon – political and personal dread, and how that translates into our own moment.
+The panel will ask how Shakespeare coped with – and built upon – political and personal dread, and how that translates into our own moment.

 ONLINE EVENTS: HOW DO THEY WORK?

-Please ensure you and all other viewers in your household follow both Shakespeare’s Globe’s Community Guidelines and YouTube’s Community Guidelines when using the Live Chat function during the panel discussion.
+Please ensure you and all other attendees in your household follow both Shakespeare’s Globe’s Community guidelines and YouTube’s Community Guidelines.

-Tickets are free but you must register in order to watch the live stream from 7.00 pm and join in the Live Chat.
+Tickets are free but you must register once per household in order to watch the live event from 7.00pm.

-As a charity that receives no regular government funding, the ticket income from events like these is vital to us.
+As a charity that receives no regular government funding, any donations are welcome and are vital to us.